hello! paws up if you’d like to know more about us, our puppies or our events?

 We believe that spreading awareness of health implications around brachycephalic breeds, such as bulldogs, helps others build a checklist of what to look for to ensure your short-nosed friends are as healthy as possible.

 why puppy therapy?

-Paws in Work is based in the UK in Twickenham, we mostly deliver our puppy therapy sessions in London and surrounding areas.
+Paws in Work is based in the UK in Twickenham, so we mostly deliver our puppy therapy sessions in London and surrounding areas.

 Yes.
 We have public liability insurance as well as insurance for our puppies to ensure our events are covered to the finest detail.

 The majority of the Paws in Work team are MHFA trained, have full DBS checks, full clean driving licenses and are coached by our affiliate dog trainer and handlers.
-If you’d like to send us your CV, send it to: email@example.com
+Take a look at our current vacancies on our careers page.

 what effect does this have on the puppies?